 The Lincoln, Illinois Amtrak station is a small brick shelter constructed near the former Chicago and Alton Railroad depot that also served the Gulf, Mobile and Ohio Railroad.
 The historic depot was renovated for commercial use and was long occupied by a restaurant.
 The Amtrak shelter and depot are located at the center of Lincoln, Illinois, at 101 North Chicago Street.

-The spot where this celebration took place honors this ceremony with a watermelon monument made of steel which stands on the south lawn of the depot.
+The spot where this the celebration took place honors this ceremony with a watermelon monument made of steel which stands on the south lawn of the depot.